halkyonio/container-images/README.md

 docker push quay.io/halkyonio/hal-maven-jdk
 ```

-To use it within an existing Spring Boot Maven project.
+To use it with an existing Spring Boot Maven project.
 Pass as env `cmd` to specify either if you want to `build` the project or to launch `java`
 ```bash
 docker run -it -v "$(pwd)":/usr/src -e CONTEXTPATH=. -e MODULEDIRNAME=. -e cmd=build hal